 The optimum time for mating is early morning, when his sperm load can be anywhere between 100 million – 5 billion sperm!

 Once the hen has decided she will accept the rooster, she will squat down to the ground and spread her wings to steady herself.

 He will mount her from the back, grabbing her head feathers in his beak and treading her with his feet to find a stable spot on which he can balance.

-Something you can do to help the hen is to ensure that the roosters’ spurs are short and if he is mating frequently with certain hens, fit them out with a hen saddle for protection.
+You can help the hen to ensure that the roosters’ spurs are short and if he is frequently mating with certain hens, fit them out with a hen saddle for protection.